-STAFF CONFIDENTIALITY AGREEMENT (HR Directions employees working on the Ohio Medicaid Assessment Study) with the gui agreement is (print employee's name), an employee of HR an independent contractor utilized by RTI, agree to work on all RTI projects in accordance delines and restrictions specified below.
-I understand that compliance with the terms of this is a condition of my assignment with RTI and that these terms are supplementary to those contract of employment with HR Directions. a.
-I affirm I have watched the Health Insurance Portability and Accountability Act (HIPPA to treat as confidential all case-specific information obtained any RTI project and related.
-I further agree that this covenant of confidentiality shall survive the termination of this ent. the prov r understand that failure to follow the guidelines below may result in a potential violation of visions of the Privacy Act of 1974 (violation of the Privacy Act is a misdemeanor and may the violator to a fine of up to \$5,000), and potential Institute disciplinary action, including tion.
-To fulfill confidentiality obligations, I will: 1.
-Discuss confidential project information only with authorized employees of RTI.
-2. Store confidential project information as specified by project protocols.
-3. Safeguard combinations, keys, and rooms that secure confidential project information.
-4. Safeguard confidential project information when in actual use.
-Immediately report any alleged potential violations of the security procedures to my immediate supervisor.
-Not photocopy or record by any other means any confidential project information unless authorized by project leaders or my supervisor.
-7. Not in any way compromise the confidentiality of project participants.
-8. Not allow access to any confidential project information to any unauthorized person.
-9. Report any lost or misplaced confidential project information to my supervisor immediately.
-Employee's Signature Date
+(HR Directions employees working on the Ohio Medicaid Assessment Study)

+I, (print employee's name), an employee of HR Directions, an independent contractor utilized by RTI, agree to work on all RTI projects in accordance with the guidelines and restrictions specified below.
+I understand that compliance with the terms of this agreement is a condition of my assignment with RTI and that these terms are supplementary to those listed in my contract of employment with HR Directions.

+- a.
+I affirm I have watched the Health Insurance Portability and Accountability Act (HIPPA - b.
+I agree to treat as confidential all case-specific information obtained any RTI project and related matters.
+I further agree that this covenant of confidentiality shall survive the termination of this agreement.

+c.
+I further understand that failure to follow the guidelines below may result in a potential violation of the provisions of the Privacy Act of 1974 (violation of the Privacy Act is a misdemeanor and may subject the violator to a fine of up to \$5,000), and potential Institute disciplinary action, including termination.
+To fulfill confidentiality obligations, I will:

+- 1. Discuss confidential project information only with authorized employees of RTI. - 2.
+Store confidential project information as specified by project protocols. - 3.
+Safeguard combinations, keys, and rooms that secure confidential project information. - 4.
+Safeguard confidential project information when in actual use. - 5.
+Immediately report any alleged potential violations of the security procedures to my immediate supervisor. - 6.
+Not photocopy or record by any other means any confidential project information unless authorized by project leaders or my supervisor. - 7.
+Not in any way compromise the confidentiality of project participants. - 8.
+Not allow access to any confidential project information to any unauthorized person. - 9.
+Report any lost or misplaced confidential project information to my supervisor immediately.